-Fairfax Drive: The block is bounded by Fairfax Drive to the south, which has an existing curb-to-curb street width of approximately 36.9 ft and consists of 2 travel lanes and 2 parking lanes on each side.
+Fairfax Drive: The site is bounded by Fairfax Drive to the south, which has an existing curb-to-curb street width of approximately 36.9 ft and consists of 2 travel lanes and 2 parking lanes on each side.
 Fairfax Drive also dead-ends just west of the new development, in front of the existing Wakefield Manor building.
 Parallel to Fairfax Drive is Arlington Boulevard and the Arlington Boulevard multi-use trail.
-Similar to the improvements as part of the approved site plan, the applicant is proposing to remove the existing parking lane on the north side of the street and convert the dead-end area into a cul-de-sac.
-The parking lane on the south side of Fairfax Drive will remain, with the planting strip between Fairfax Drive and the Arlington Boulevard trail increasing from approximately 5 to 9 ft.
-The proposed streetscape will consist of an expanded 8 ft sidewalk, 6 ft landscaped buffer and an approximate 0.5 ft shy zone.
-The

-Master Transportation Plan (MTP) identifies this section of Fairfax Drive as a Neighborhood non-arterial, which recommends a 4 to 6 ft sidewalk and a 2 to 4 ft landscaping strip.
+While no changes are proposed to the curb-to-curb street width, the applicant is proposing to remove the existing parking lane on the north side of the street.
+The proposed streetscape will consist of an 8 ft sidewalk, 6 ft landscaped buffer and an approximate 0.5 ft shy zone.
+The Master Transportation Plan (MTP) identifies this section of Fairfax Drive as a Neighborhood non-arterial, which recommends a 4 to 6 ft sidewalk and a 2 to 4 ft landscaping strip.
 The FMNH Plan recommends an 8 ft sidewalk, including a 5 to 6 ft landscaping strip.